Fear Factor: Original series (2001–2006)

 As NBC's answer to the CBS television series Survivor, the show was initially a hit for the network in the summer of 2001 and built strong ratings and popularity in the following seasons.
 Joe Rogan, then known for his role on the sitcom NewsRadio (1995–1999) and as a commentator for Ultimate Fighting Championship, was hired as the host.
 According to a 2015 interview with Art Bell, Rogan expected Fear Factor to be cancelled after a few episodes due to objections to some of the content and further stated that he took the job mainly to obtain observations and anecdotes for his stand-up comedy career.

-The series had a runaway success during the first few seasons, but after the series' fourth season (2003–2004), the popularity and ratings began to decline.
+The series was a major success during the first few seasons, but after the series' fourth season (2003–2004), the popularity and ratings began to decline.
 By the time the series was in its sixth season, the ratings were in steep decline as a result of content concerns and a growing loss of viewer interest, coupled with the series facing tough competition with other TV shows in the same time slot.
 As a result, the series was only averaging a 2.6 in the ratings.
 Later that year, Fear Factor faced tough competition with the TV ratings champion, Fox's talent series American Idol on Tuesday nights and the ratings declined even further and continued to trend further downward during this period.

 Despite much publicity concerning an improved format and better stunts for season six, the series' ratings continued to drop and consequently, NBC put the struggling program on hiatus for the remainder of the season to make room for the sitcom Joey, the Friends spin-off that was itself removed from the NBC lineup a few weeks later.
 After a continuous and steep drop in the series' ratings, it was officially cancelled by NBC in May 2006 after six seasons (Joey was cancelled in April) and the network began airing the remainder of the season on June 13, 2006, with the remaining episodes to be aired throughout the summer, with its last episode airing on September 12, 2006.
 Over its six seasons, Fear Factor earned NBC a reported $600 million in advertising revenue.
 Currently only the first season has been released on DVD; in early 2009 a box set release containing the entire series on DVD was planned.
 The project was put on hold for an unknown reason in March 2010.
 On June 5, 2010, it was announced that the project was cancelled because of the low sales of the first season DVD.